jabenuk/zetaml/README.md

+## Note from 18/09/2022

+This repository has been **archived**.
+I don't plan on maintaining it any longer, but I have made it public for the sake of documenting the work I have done on it in the past.

 # zetaml: a lightweight general-purpose maths library.

 ## Documentation

 You can see the official documentation [here](https://jabenuk.github.io/zetaml/).
 The home page of that documentation is essentially mirrored in this README file.

 ## Summary

 Zetaml is suitable for any C/C++ project that requires more complex mathematical functions and objects such as matrices, vectors, etc. Keep in mind that I am developing this project mainly for my own use, so the features here are really just the features I need for my other project(s).
 This is a personal project, not a professional one.
 But I still try to put effort into its documentation.

 ## Usage